Introduction to Kathog Rigzin Chenpo Rinpoche

 23. The Eight Great Good Deaths are gathered in the mandala

-25. Kushan Vajra
+25. Jushan Vajra

-26. Zima enters the Dharma Protector
+26. Zima entered the Dharma

-27. Guru’s Thoughts
+27. Guru’s Collection

 28. Guru intensive